rabbitmq/gen-batch-server/README.md

         Result = {ok, State} | {ok, Actions, State} | {stop, Reason}
         State = term()
         From = {Pid :: pid(), Tag :: reference()}
-        Action = {reply, From, Msg} |
+        Action = {reply, From, Msg}
-                 {notify, pid(), Msg}
         Actions = [Action]
         Reason = term()

 Called whenever a new batch is ready for processing.
-The implementation can optionally return a list of actions to reply to `call` operation or notify the sender of a cast operation (which always includes the pid of the sender) that the operation has been processed. `notify` uses a cast to reply to the sender.
+The implementation can optionally return a list of reply actions used to reply to `call` operations.

 #### Module:terminate(Reason, State) -> Result